Structure-preserving numerical schemes for Lindblad equations: Numerical examples

 We first consider a two-level Lindblad equation from \cite[Eq.
 (3.219)]{breuer_theory_2007} with the following choice

 where $\lambda_0$ is the spontaneous emission rate, and $\nu$ is the value of Planck distribution at the transition frequency \cite{breuer_theory_2007}.

-In \figref{fig:order-convergence}, we visualize the averaged terminal error $\ee_{\rho_0} \bigl[\ttnorm{(\NA)^{N}(\rho_0) - e^{\lbop T}(\rho_0)}\bigr]$ at time $T = 1$ for various schemes, where $N = T/\dt$ is the number of time steps, and the expectation with respect to $\rho_0$ is approximated by $20$ randomly generated samples via \textsf{QuTiP} \cite{Johansson_2013_qutip}.
-The orders of convergence for structure-preserving schemes \eqref{eqn::sp_alg} could be clearly observed and easily validated in \figref{fig:order-convergence}.
-However, the prefactors for second-order structure-preserving schemes appear to be larger than $\NAARG{2,\text{RK}}$ for larger $\lambda_0$.
-It might be an interesting direction to design structure-preserving numerical schemes with smaller (or even minimal) error prefactor, for a fixed order of numerical schemes.
+In \figref{fig:order-convergence}, we visualize the averaged terminal error at time $T = 1$ for various schemes, where $N = T/\dt$ is the number of time steps, and the expectation with respect to $\rho_0$ is approximated by $5$ randomly generated samples via \textsf{QuTiP} \cite{Johansson_2013_qutip}.
+The convergence behavior for structure-preserving schemes could be clearly observed in \figref{fig:order-convergence}.
+For some parameters (e.g., $\lambda_0 = 3$), some error curves for SP schemes appear to lie above the error curves for Runge-Kutta with the same order, namely, the prefactor in front of the error scaling of SP schemes might be larger than that of Runge-Kutta schemes.
+This phenomenon is likely to originate from the expansion in \eqref{eqn::series_expansion}, whose truncation error is smaller when the interaction strength $\norm{\lbop_L}$ is small (namely, the weak-coupling region).
+However, for many physically relevant Lindblad equations, weak-coupling assumption is expected \cite{breuer_theory_2007}, and in this physical region, SP schemes appear to have a smaller prefactor in error scaling compared with Runge-Kutta (cf. the case $\lambda_0 = 1$ in \figref{fig:order-convergence}).